Hybrid Active-Passive IRS Assisted Energy-Efficient Wireless Communication: Introduction

 \section{Introduction}

-Intelligent reflective surface (IRS) has emerged as a \mbox{revolution} for future sixth-generation (6G) networks, which can be generally classified into two categories, i.e., the fully passive IRS and the fully active IRS \cite{Marco,RQLiu,chengzhi}.
-Specifically, the fully passive IRS can provide an asymptotic \mbox{squared-power} beamforming gain with low hardware cost\cite{jintao}, whereas it also suffers from the ``multiplicative fading" effect \cite{Dailinglong,DBLP:journals/twc/LongLPL21}.
-To \mbox{overcome} this issue, the fully active IRS has been proposed and investigated in \cite{DBLP:journals/twc/ChenWHCTJ23}.
-Since the fully active IRS requires refection-type amplifiers for each element, its total power \mbox{consumption} is much higher than its passive \mbox{counterpart} with the same size \cite{DBLP:journals/icl/ZhiPRCE22}.
-In summary, previous studies have shown that the two conventional IRSs have \mbox{complementary} advantages.
+Intelligent reflective surface (IRS) has emerged as a revolution for future sixth-generation (6G) networks, which can be generally classified into two categories, i.e., the fully passive IRS and the fully active IRS \cite{Marco,RQLiu,chengzhi}.
+Specifically, the fully passive IRS can provide an asymptotic squared-power beamforming gain with low hardware cost \cite{jintao}, whereas it suffers from the ``multiplicative fading'' effect \cite{Dailinglong,DBLP:journals/twc/LongLPL21}.
+To overcome this issue, the fully active IRS has been proposed and investigated in \cite{DBLP:journals/twc/ChenWHCTJ23}.
+Since the fully active IRS requires refection-type amplifiers for each element, its total power consumption is much higher than its passive counterpart of the same size \cite{DBLP:journals/icl/ZhiPRCE22}.
+In summary, previous studies have shown that the conventional IRSs, i.e., the fully passive and active IRS, have complementary advantages.